 Good facilities and competent doctors.
 All friendly nurses are satisfied.
 The quality of the university hospital is very different.
 I look forward to further development as a representative hospital in our region.

-Asan Medical Center, located in Dogok dong, Seoul, South Korea offers patients Trigeminal Neuralgia Treatment procedures among its total of 586 available procedures, across 16 different specialties.
-Currently, there's no pricing information for Trigeminal Neuralgia Treatment procedures at Asan Medical Center, as all prices are available on request only.
-There is currently a lack of information available on the specialists practicing at the Clinic, and they are not accredited by any recognized accreditations institutes
+Gangnam Severance Hospital, located in Dogok dong, Seoul, South Korea offers patients Trigeminal Neuralgia Treatment procedures among its total of 502 available procedures, across 14 different specialties.
+Currently, there's no pricing information for Trigeminal Neuralgia Treatment procedures at Gangnam Severance Hospital, as all prices are available on request only.
+There are many specialists available at the Hospital, with 8 in total, and they are accredited by JCI Accredited

 At MyMediTravel, we're making medical easy.
 You can search, compare, discuss, and book your medical all in one place.
 We open the door to the best medical providers worldwide, saving you time and energy along the way, and it's all for FREE, no hidden fees, and no price markups guaranteed.
 So what are you waiting for?

 Neurology is a branch of medicine that focuses on the diagnosis and the treatment of diseases of the nervous system.
 The nervous system is a complex and sophisticated system that regulates and coordinates our body activities.
 It is divided into two major parts: